gmcmillan100/docs/git.md

 # Multiple SSH keys for different accounts

 Problem.
-During a `git push` in my personal repo, git was using my work ssh key and user identity.
-My personal key and identity was not being used, resulting in no access.
+During a `git push` in my personal `docs` repo, git was using my work ssh key and user identity.
+My personal key identity was not being used, resulting in no access.

 ```
 $ cd /Users/gmcmilla/docs